Rochester Americans: Early years (1956–1967)

 Following the 1960–61 season, in which the Americans failed to qualify for the playoffs, the Montreal Canadiens transferred their working agreement to the Quebec Aces of the American Hockey League and sent Rochester players Guy Rousseau and Claude Labrosse to Quebec.
 As the exclusive affiliate of the Toronto Maple Leafs, the Americans made the playoffs the next two seasons but never contended for the Calder Cup championship.
+The Pittsburgh Hornets also returned with the opening of the Civic Arena in 1961, but Rochester was allowed to keep the Americans; the Hornets would eventually fold permanently in 1967 when the Pittsburgh Penguins started play as part of the 1967 NHL expansion.

 Beginning in 1963–64, former Americans defenseman Joe Crozier became the team's coach and general manager.
 Under Crozier, the Americans won the Calder Cup in 1965, 1966 and 1968 and were finalists in 1967; they are the only team in AHL history to appear in the Calder Cup finals in four consecutive seasons.

 In 1965–66, the Americans played their final 10 regular season and all playoff home games at neutral sites because the 1966 American Bowling Congress tournament occupied the War Memorial.
 The home games were at Toronto's Maple Leaf Gardens, about 180 mi from Rochester, except for of one playoff game at Buffalo's Memorial Auditorium in the Calder Cup finals.
 On May 8, 1966, before a crowd of 7,655 at the "Aud" the Americans tied up the series at two games apiece with a 3–1 victory over the Cleveland Barons.
 Rochester went on to win the next two games and their second consecutive Calder Cup.

 Notable players from this era included Bronco Horvath, Gerry Cheevers, Bobby Perreault, Al Arbour, Darryl Sly, Norm "Red" Armstrong, Duane Rupp, Wally Boyer, Dick Gamble, Stan Smrke, Jim Pappin, Don Cherry, Gerry Ehman, Larry Hillman, and Mike Walton.
 Alex Faulkner, the first person from Newfoundland and Labrador to play in the NHL, also played on the Amerks.